 Many Junior developers are looking for their first opportunity in the industry to gain experience or for some, a career change.
 I have written this article to share some major red flags to be careful of when applying for a position at an agency

 At the beginning of your career, money should not be the top priority.
-Use this time to gain abs much knowledge as you can and build your experience and establish yourself in the industry.
+Use this time to gain as much knowledge as you can and build your experience to establish yourself in the industry.
 Experience is extremely valuable and is your best friend.
-Some agencies do exploit this unfortunaly and prefer a Junior Developer who can output senior level capabilities and pay him peanuts.
+Some agencies do exploit this

 If you have a family, wife, mortgage or bills to pay, how would you be able to survive on a salary of £16-20k per year?
 Take into consideration your age, location, spending habits and lifestyle.
 For example, living in London costs a fortune – chances are, you’ll end up living in a run-down apartment and surviving paycheck to paycheck.
 I would highly recommend staying at home and commuting to London if possible.
 Unless, you’re too far then you’ll have to make do for a year!
 A commute of an hour should be perfectly do-able if you’re just sitting down on the train.
 However, if you are driving a car, for example an hour drive on the motorway can be mentally very tiring.

 Lack of Senior Developers

 When a Junior is starting out their career, they should ask millions of questions; this not only aids their learning experience, it additionally helps seniors reinforce what they know as it challenges their understanding.
 We’ve all been there, where we needed our hands held with someone exhibiting us how to utilize SSH or install node_modules.